 During the year ended September 30, 2020, the Organization applied for, and received, funds under the United States Business Administration ("SBA") Paycheck Protection Program ("PPP") in the amount of \$1,200,000.
-The application for these funds requires the Organization to, in good faith, certify that the current economic uncertainty made the loan request necessary to support the ongoing operations of the Organization.
-This certification further requires the Organization to take into account its current business activity and its ability to access other sources of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.
-Funds are eligible for forgiveness to the extent that they are used to cover certain payroll, rent and utility costs and if the Organization retains employees during a specified period of time.
+The application for these funds required the Organization to, in good faith, certify that the current economic uncertainty made the loan request necessary to support the ongoing operations of the Organization.
+This certification further required the Organization to take into account its current business activity and its ability to access other sources of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.

+Funds were eligible for forgiveness to the extent that they were used to cover certain payroll, rent and utility costs and if the Organization retained employees during a specified period of time.

-During the year ended September 30, 2021, the Organization received formal forgiveness from the SBA for the full amount of the loan, therefore the forgiveness was reflected as revenue in the Statements of Activities under the caption "Gain from Paycheck Protection Program Loan Forgiveness."
+During the year ended September 30, 2021, the Organization received formal forgiveness from the SBA for the full amount of the loan, therefore the forgiveness was reflected as revenue in the consolidated statements of activities under the caption "Gain from Paycheck Protection Program Loan Forgiveness."